-- Direct radiation (DIR): The part of the global radiation incident on a surface orthogonal (or "normal") to the sun's beam, which originates from the solid angle subtended by the sun's disk.
+- Global shortwave radiation (SWD): The incoming solar radiation flux incident upon the planet's surface.
+Downward solar radiation, downward shortwave radiation or global horizontal irradiance are synonyms.
+SWD is measured with pyranometers, which typically cover a spectral range between 250 and 3000 nm. - Direct radiation (DIR): The part of the global radiation incident on a surface orthogonal (or "normal") to the sun's beam, which originates from the solid angle subtended by the sun's disk.
 It is also called direct normal irradiance.
 Most BSRN stations use pyrheliometers which are automatically aligned perpendicular to the sun's beams by means of sun trackers. - Diffuse radiation (DIF): The component of global radiation that is scattered out of the solar beam by atmospheric constituents.
 It is also called diffuse horizontal irradiance.
-DIF is measured with pyranometers mounted horizontally that are shaded, e.g., by shadows cast by discs or balls, also using a sun tracker. - Long-wave downward radiation (LWD): This is the thermal emission of the atmosphere incident on the planet's surface.
+DIF is measured with pyranometers mounted horizontally that are shaded, e.g., by shadows cast by discs or balls, also using a sun tracker.

+Long-wave downward radiation (LWD): This is the thermal emission of the atmosphere incident on the planet's surface.
 The term thermal irradiation is also used.
-LWD is measured with pyrgeometers that typically cover a spectral range between 4000 and 40,000 nm.
-Pyrgeometers are also frequently shaded to help mitigate solar leakage and help maintain a consistent temperature between the sensor window and the instrument case. - 30 Twenty-three BSRN stations (Table 1, Figure 1) additionally provide the following upward directed radiation fluxes, allowing for the calculation of net surface radiation:
+LWD is measured with pyrgeometers that typically cover a spectral range between 4000 and 40 000 nm.
+Pyrgeometers are also frequently shaded to help mitigate solar leakage and help maintain a consistent temperature between the sensor window and the instrument case.

+A total of 23 BSRN stations (Tables 1 and 2, Fig. 1) additionally provide the following upward-directed radiation fluxes, allowing for the calculation of net surface radiation:

-- Short-wave upward radiation (SWU): The part of the global radiation that is reflected by the surface. - Long-wave upward radiation (LWU): The thermal emission from the planet's surface.
+- Shortwave upward radiation (SWU): The part of the global radiation that is reflected by the surface. - Long-wave upward radiation (LWU): The thermal emission from the planet's surface.

-Apart from the measurements mentioned above, many stations also offer additional information such as spectral ultraviolet irradiance, synoptic weather observations, radiosonde data (vertical profiles of temperature, humidity, wind and ozone), as
+Apart from the measurements mentioned above, many stations also offer additional information such as spectral ultraviolet irradiance, synoptic weather observations, radiosonde

-5 well as data on the ozone column thickness.
-An up to date overview of all available measurements can be accessed here: https://dataportals.pangaea.de/bsrn/, an explanation of the content of each logical record (LR) can be found in Table 1.
-These additional measurements are not required for BSRN stations (though they are recommended) and in this manuscript we focus on the core measurements of BSRN, the downward- and upward-directed long- and short-wave radiation fluxes from 1992 to 2017.
+Logical record Data type included in the LR No. of stations Dataset title in PANGAEA LR0100 Global, diffuse, direct, long-wave down 59 Basic measurements of radiation LR0300 Reflected, long-wave up 15 Basic and other measurements LR0500 Ultraviolet radiation 12 Ultra-violet measurements LR1000 Synops 13 Meteorological synoptical observations LR1100 Upper air soundings 30 Radiosonde measurements LR1200 Total ozone 9 Ozone measurements LR1300 Ceilometer data 3 Expanded measurements LR3010 Radiation measurements from tower 13 Other measurements at 10 m data (vertical profiles of temperature, humidity, wind and ozone) and data on the ozone column thickness.
+An up-todate overview of all available measurements can be accessed here: https://dataportals.pangaea.de/bsrn/3; an explanation of the content of each logical record (LR) can be found in Table 1.
+These additional measurements are not required for BSRN stations (though they are recommended) and in this paper we focus on the core measurements of BSRN, the downward- and upward-directed long- and shortwave radiation fluxes from 1992 to 2017.